Politics of China: Civil society

-Academic debates on whether China has a "civil society" is ongoing.
-The majority of research on Chinese civil society for the past two decades has been to examine "the organizational independence of civic associations from the state".
-More recently, researchers have argued that the western driven definition of "civil society" is too narrowly fixed, which does not allow for a full understanding of Chinese civil society.
+The majority of research on Chinese civil society from the early 1990s to the early 2010s has been to examine "the organizational independence of civic associations from the state".
+Researchers have argued that the western driven definition of "civil society" is too narrowly fixed, which does not allow for a full understanding of Chinese civil society.
 Taru Salmenkari, an associate professor specializing in contemporary China and issues of democracy and civil society in East Asia at Tallinn University, has argued in her "Theoretical Poverty in the Research on Chinese Civil Society" that to understand Chinese civil society, one must "...go beyond the question of the degree of autonomy from the state.
 It must address the nature of horizontal contacts through which civil society is constituted".